DENTURE REPAIRS WHILE YOU WAIT

 or fill in the form and we'll call you back as soon as we can!

 Take a Seat

-Service while you wait is only available with booked appointments.
-Patients who walk into the establishment without a repair appointment may not be seen immediately, and an assessment may not be made until either Simon Miles or a laboratory technician are available to help.
-Work generally may not be commenced on a walk-in repair until other booked-in work has been completed.
+Denture repair service, while you wait, is only available with booked appointments.
+Patients who walk into the establishment without a denture repair appointment may not be seen immediately, and an assessment may not be made until either Simon Miles or a laboratory technician are available to help.
+Work generally may not be commenced on a walk-in denture repair until other booked-in work has been completed.